Mobile Menu

 2. Enjoy plants.

 If you have more than one serving of animal protein each day, you may be healthier and more frugal to look to plant-based protein to replace some of the meat and dairy you’re eating.
-Need some ideas on delicious way to focus on plant fare?
+Need some ideas on a delicious way to focus on plant fare?
 Check out my recipe page, and my friend The Veggie Queen, who dedicates her working life to helping you enjoy more plants easily.

 3. Consider a CSA or community food CO-OP.

 Cut out the middleman and ensure the freshest local produce makes it into your kitchen all season long through a direct relationship with a local farm.
 To get stared check out Local Harvest.
-They will tell you how to get into the mindset, prepare to join, and help find your nearest community supported agriculture (CSA) farms and CO-OPs.
+They will tell you how to get into the mindset, prepare to join, and help find your nearest community-supported agriculture (CSA) farms and CO-OPs.

 4. The bulk food aisle (or discount website) is your friend.